Globalization vs. Localization: What’s the Difference?

 Like this: the more you sell, the less you spend making each product.
 Economies of scale drive many globalization strategies; when development costs are amortized across a million SKUs instead of a thousand, prices can be more competitive and profits higher.
 Globalization is good for the bottom line.

 Another advantage of globalization is a simplified portfolio.
-Automobiles look different around the world – but many share the same basic floor plans and engines, reused across markets for efficiency.
+Cars look different around the world – but many share the same basic floor plans and engines, reused across markets for efficiency.
 Swatch watches come in thousands of varieties – but all are identical behind the face.
 A global outlook sees such opportunities for standardizing products and processes, and takes them.

 And when your risk is spread across different markets, you’re diversified, no longer reliant on your home market.
 It’s a goal of every global enterprise, from the industrial era to today’s information-driven economy.